adoptium/.github/profile/README.md

 There are several ways to get involved in the Adoptium project:

-* Look for `good first issue` label in repositories which indicates a good issue for first-time contributors.
+* Look for the `good first issue` label in repositories which indicates a good issue for first-time contributors.
 * Join the [Adoptium Slack Channel](https://adoptium.net/slack)

 Visit [adoptium.net](https://adoptium.net) to learn more!